AlifAfiq/Forte-Grocery/README.md

 ![supplier analysis](Asset/Pictures/Screenshot 2025-04-12 022216.png)

-This project delivers a Power BI dashboard for Forte Grocery, analyzing sales, profit, stock levels, and supplier performance.
+This project delivers insights and solutions through Power BI dashboard for Forte Grocery, analyzing sales, profit, stock levels, and supplier performance.
 It helps identify top-performing categories, low-stock items, and efficient suppliers.
 The insights support better inventory planning, cost control, and strategic decision-making across procurement, sales, and supply chain operations.

 # 1. Introduction
 This document outlines the requirements for an inventory analysis system to improve decision-making in stock management, supplier performance, and sales tracking.